kashing1999/notes/AI.md

 <br>![Romania](./images/Romania.png)<br>

 ## State Space Representation
-- We can use graphcs to model the deeper structure of a problem
+- We can use graphics to model the deeper structure of a problem
 - A graph consits of V nodes and E edges
 - Nodes
   1. Have unique label for identification